CompHound/CompHoundWeb/README.md

 It contains the collection of
 [component instances](https://mongolab.com/databases/comphound/collections/instances).
+The only occurrences that I exported so far are from the standard Revit sample file `rst_advanced_sample_project.rvt`.
+You can add more yourself by running the [CompHoundRvt](https://github.com/CompHound/CompHoundRvt) add-in in any other Revit BIM of your choice.

 The node.js web server driving the database via mongoose is hosted on [Heroku](https://dashboard.heroku.com), and its URL is